ElvisWang2010/WROFE-2025/README.md

   </tr>
 </table>

-The wide-angle camera is our robot’s main source of visual detection.
-With its 175° lens, the camera captures almost the entire forward field of view, minimizing blind spots and allowing the system to track multiple objects at once.
-This makes it especially effective for tasks like lane detection, identifying obstacles ahead, and monitoring dynamic changes in the environment.
+The wide-angle camera serves as the robot’s primary tool for visual detection.
+With its 175° lens, the camera captures almost the entire forward field of view, reducing blind spots and enabling the system to track multiple objects simultaneously.
+This feature proves particularly useful for tasks like pillar and wall detection, identifying obstacles ahead, and observing changes in the environment.

-We process the camera feed on the Raspberry Pi using computer vision algorithms.
-This allows the robot not just to detect that something is in its path, but also to classify what it is — such as distinguishing between walls, furniture, people, or open passages.
-This semantic understanding gives the robot a huge advantage over systems that only rely on distance sensors.
+We process the camera feed on the Raspberry Pi using computer programs.
+This setup allows the robot to not only notice when something is in its path but also to identify what it is, such as walls, furniture, people, or open passages.
+This understanding gives the robot a significant edge over systems that depend solely on distance sensors.

-Another key benefit of the wide-angle design is its ability to detect context.
-The robot can see markers, patterns, or pathways on the ground, which supports advanced navigation tasks such as following predefined routes or recognizing visual cues.
-By relying on a camera for this kind of detection, we avoid the limitations of range-only sensors and make the robot adaptable to a wide variety of environments.
+### Potential Improvements for Camera and LiDAR

+While the current Pi Camera and LiDAR provide a good amount sensing for our obstacle challenge, several improvements could improve performance.

+**Camera (5MP Pi Camera w/ OV5647)**
+- Upgrade to a higher resolution or global-shutter sensor (e.g., HQ Camera IMX477) for sharper images and less motion blur.
+- Add auto exposure and white balance adjustments to handle changing lighting conditions.
+- Explore infrared capability with an IR-sensitive camera and IR light source for consistent performance regardless of ambient lighting.
+- Apply filtering in software (e.g., erosion/dilation in OpenCV) or use a moving average/Kalman filter to stabilize pillar tracking.

+**LiDAR (LDROBOT D500)**
+- Apply filtering methods (median filter, rolling averages, outlier rejection) to remove noise and stabilize distance readings.
+- Adjust scanning frequency dynamically based on robot speed: slower scans for mapping, faster scans for high-speed navigation.
+- Add obstacle classification by clustering LiDAR points into objects rather than using only raw distance data.
+- For future work, we will consider upgrading to a 3D LiDAR for full spatial awareness in complex environments.
+For this competition, it is not vital.